RV water heater anode rod and flush wand explained

 Deterioration of your water heater anode rod depends on a number of factors

 Deterioration of your anode rod will differ depending on the quality of water, frequency of use, use of a water filter, and the maintenance performed.
-I would recommend checking your anode rod every 4–6 months and replacing the anode rod as needed.
+I would recommend checking your anode rod every 4–6 months and replacing it as needed.

 Here’s the water heater anode rod I recommend for Suburban replacement.